MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-step-6.md

 ## App configuration policies for the Managed devices channel

-When you choose **Managed devices** you can choose to target your app configuration policy to either **iOS/iPadOS** or **Android Enterprise** devices.
+When you choose Managed devices,** you can choose to target your app configuration policy to either **iOS/iPadOS** or **Android Enterprise** devices.
 For **iOS/iPadOS** apps, you can choose a single associated **Built-In iOS app** or **iOS store app**.
 For **Android Enterprise** apps, you can choose a single associated **Managed Google Play store app** or **Managed Google Play web link**.

-When you select the **Managed devices** channel, you'll find that iOS/iPadOS has different standard configuration options than Android Enterprise.
+When you select the **Managed devices** channel, you find that iOS/iPadOS has different standard configuration options than Android Enterprise.
 When you select **iOS/iPadOS** as the platform for your configuration policy, you can add standard configuration keys for the specific app.
 When you select **Android Enterprise** as the platform for your configuration policy, you must select a **Profile Type** that specifies how your app is targeted based on the Android device profile.
 Additionally, you can add standard configuration keys for the specific app, and you can also choose to enable [Connected apps](#connected-apps-configuration).

 ### Configure specific Android Enterprise apps

 Managed Home Screen, Google Chrome for Android, and Microsoft Launcher are [Android Enterprise](/mem/intune/apps/app-configuration-policies-use-android) apps that can be configured for the **Managed devices** channel.
-Each of these apps support configuring the following areas:
+Each of these apps supports configuring the following areas:
 - [Permissions](#android-enterprise-app-configuration-permissions)
 - [Configuration Settings](#android-enterprise-app-configuration-settings)
 - [Connected apps](#connected-apps-configuration)